tsmith4014/tsmith4014/README.md

 ---

-⚡ AI Joke of the Day: 🤖 How can you tell an extroverted programmer?
-He looks at YOUR shoes when he's talking. 🤖
+⚡ AI Joke of the Day: 🤖 How do you know God is a shitty programmer?
+He wrote the OS for an entire universe, but didn't leave a single useful comment. 🤖

 ---